okevino47/shotgun-player/README.md

 - Not removing track from playlist if user is on playlist page (can also be a normal behavior depending if we want to let the user undo the action)
 - Not perfect responsive
 - Too few tests
+- Missing playlist list (dispatch event) update when adding new playlist and clicking on ellipsis button
 - No error handling (with `Sentry`)

 ## More